CTeX-org/lshort-zh-cn/README.md

 ### Using scripts and Makefile

-For GNU/Linux and OS/X users, we provide Makefile in the 'src' directory.
+For GNU/Linux and macOS users, we provide Makefile in the 'src' directory.
 Use GNU make tool in the following order:

 ```sh
 make